Space research: Astronauts

 On April 12, 1961, Russian Lieutenant Yuri Gagarin was the first human to orbit Earth, in Vostok 1.
 In 1961, US astronaut Alan Shepard was the first American in space.
-And on July 20, 1969, astronaut Neil Armstrong was the first human on the Moon.
+And on July 20, 1969, astronauts Neil Armstrong and Buzz Aldrin were the first humans on the Moon.

 On April 19, 1971, the Soviet Union launched the Salyut 1, the first space station of substantial duration, a successful 23 day mission, sadly ruined by transport disasters.
 On May 14, 1973, Skylab, the first American space station launched, on a modified Saturn V rocket.
 Skylab was occupied for 24 weeks.

 Extent

 486958 Arrokoth is the name of the farthest and most primitive object visited by human spacecraft.
-Originally designated "1110113Y" when detected by Hubble in 2014, the planetessimal was reached by the New Horizons probe on 1 January 2019 after a week long manoeuvering phase.
+Originally designated "1110113Y" when detected by Hubble Space Telescope in 2014, the planetessimal was reached by the New Horizons probe on 1 January 2019 after a week long manoeuvering phase.
 New Horizons detected Ultima Thule from 107 million miles and performed a total 9 days of manoeuvres to pass within 3,500 miles of the 19 mile long contact binary.
 Ultima Thule has an orbital period around 298 years, is 4.1 billion miles from Earth, and over 1 billion miles beyond Pluto.

 Interstellar

-The Voyager 1 probe launched on 5 September 1977, and flew beyond the edge of our solar system in August 2012 to the interstellar medium.
+The Voyager 1 probe launched on 5 September 1977, and flew beyond the edge of the Solar System in August 2012 to the interstellar medium.
 The farthest human object from the Earth, predictions include collision, an Oort cloud, and destiny, "perhaps eternally—to wander the Milky Way."